jj1bdx/airspy-fmradion/README.md

 * Filter coefficients for LPFIQ are listed under `doc/fir-filter-data`
 * Use pre-built filter coefficients for audio downsample filters
 * Use two-stage filters for audio downsampling, such as 312.5kHz / 6 -> 52.08333333kHz / 1.0856944444444444444 -> 48kHz, which results in 1% further CPU usage reduction (~25%)
+* Audio sample rate is fixed to 48000Hz

 ## Airspy configuration options